dipankardas011/DSALabClass/Lab08/README.md

     3->traversal
     4->display✅

-* wap to create Binary tree ans store as per the user input (NOTE filling as left to right)
+* wap to create Binary tree ans store as per the user input (NOTE filling as left to right)✅